-The undersigned stockholder of WESTINGHOUSE AIR BRAKE TECHNOLOGIES CORPORATION (the "Company") does hereby appoint Albert J. Neupaver and David L. DeNinno, or any one or both of them, with full power of substitution, as proxies of the undersigned to vote at the Annual Meeting of Stockholders of the Company, to be held Wednesday, May 10, 2017 (the "Annual Meeting"), and at all adjournments thereof, all the shares of Common Stock of the Company which the undersigned may be entitled to vote, on the matters set out on the reverse side of this proxy card and described in the Proxy Statement and, at their discretion, on any other business which may properly come before the Annual Meeting.
+The undersigned stockholder of WESTINGHOUSE AIR BRAKE TECHNOLOGIES CORPORATION (the "Company") does hereby appoint Albert J. Neupaver and David L. DeNinno, or any one or both of them, with full power of substitution, as proxies of the undersigned to vote at the Annual Meeting of Stockholders of the Company, to be held Friday, May 15, 2020 (the "Annual Meeting"), and at all adjournments thereof, all the shares of Common Stock of the Company which the undersigned may be entitled to vote, on the matters set out on the reverse side of this proxy card and described in the Proxy Statement and, at their discretion, on any other business which may properly come before the Annual Meeting.
+We are monitoring developments regarding the coronavirus or COVID-19 pandemic and preparing in the event any changes for the Annual Meeting are necessary or appropriate.
+If we determine to make any change, such as to the date, time or location or to hold the Annual Meeting by remote communication, we will announce the change in advance and provide instructions on how shareholders can participate at www.wabteccorp.com.

-The undersigned stockholder hereby revokes all previous proxies for the Annual Meeting and acknowledges receipt of the Notice of Internet Availability of Proxy Materials describing how to access or receive paper or e-mail copies of the Notice of Annual Meeting of Stockholders and Proxy Statement for 2017 and the Annual Report to Stockholders for 2016.
+The undersigned stockholder hereby revokes all previous proxies for the Annual Meeting and acknowledges receipt of the Notice of Internet Availability of Proxy Materials describing how to access or receive paper or e-mail copies of the Notice of Annual Meeting of Stockholders and Proxy Statement for 2020 and the Annual Report to Stockholders for 2019.

-If you requested a copy of the proxy materials by mail, you are urged to promptly return this proxy card in the enclosed envelope whether or not you expect to attend the Annual Meeting in person so that your shares may be voted in accordance with your wishes and in order that the presence of a quorum may be assured at the Annual Meeting.
+If you requested a copy of the proxy materials by mail, you are urged to promptly return this proxy card in the enclosed envelope whether or not you expect to attend the Annual Meeting in person so that these shares may be voted in accordance with your wishes and in order that the presence of a guorum may be assured at the Annual Meeting.

 The shares represented by this proxy card will be voted as directed by the stockholder.
-If this proxy card is executed but no direction is given, such shares will be voted "FOR ALL" nominees in Item 1 and "FOR" Items 2, 4, 5 and 6 and with respect to Item 3, "FOR" 1 year.
+If this proxy card is executed but no direction is given, such shares will be voted "FOR ALL" nominees in Proposal 1 and "FOR" Proposals 2, 3 and 4.